nicolejkeeney/docker/README.md

 ## The Makefile
 The Makefile exists to make the lives of developers easier.
 It wraps up all the code required to build the image and launch JupyterLab from the container into a single file, allowing the developer to simply run `make build` to build the image and `make local` to launch JupyterLab. <br><br>How is it different from a shell script, you may ask?
 It doesn't run in parallel like a shell script.
 You can run isolated sections of code from the same Makefile.
 For example, `make build` runs just the command for building the image, which you'll only do once, whereas you'll use `make local` anytime you want to open a JupyterLab instance.<br><br>I added a few helpful commands to the Makefile:
-1) `make conda-lock`: make  the conda-lock file from the environment.yml file. **You need to have conda-lock installed first**
+1) `make conda-lock`: make  the conda-lock file from the environment.yml file. **You need to have conda-lock installed first.**
-2) `make build`: build the image
+2) `make build`: build the image.
-3) `make local`: open JupyterLab from runtime instance of image
+3) `make local`: open JupyterLab from runtime instance of image.
-4) `make run`: run a test python script.
+4) `make run`: run a python script from runtime instance of image.
 Modify the path to the script in the Makefile [here](https://github.com/nicolejkeeney/geo-py-docker/blob/9bd12bbd5aacd94249ba44c0318eb0d546bada7f/Makefile#L38) to change the script.

 # Troubleshooting
-If you are running `make build` to build the image and encounter erros, the terminal output will likely be a mysterious "[build] Error 1".
+If you are encountering errors when building the image, the terminal output will likely be a mysterious "[build] Error 1".
 You'll need to go into the log file build.log to inspect the actual error message to be able to troubleshoot because the actual terminal output is stored there.
-Below are some errors I've encountered while setting the image up on different machines, and how to troubleshoot them. <br><br>**If you encounter other errors not listed here and you find a solution, I would be grateful if you add them to the README!** See the section on [contribution](https://github.com/nicolejkeeney/geo-py-docker/blob/main/README.md#find-an-issue-in-the-repo-or-want-to-contribute). for more info.
+Below are some errors I've encountered while setting the image up on different machines, and how to troubleshoot them. <br><br>**If you encounter other errors not listed here and you find a solution, I would be grateful if you add them to the README here!** See the section on [contribution](https://github.com/nicolejkeeney/geo-py-docker/blob/main/README.md#find-an-issue-in-the-repo-or-want-to-contribute). for more info.
 ## You're out of space on your device
 ### The error message